commonmark/commonmark-spec/README.md

     HTML blocks), most lists in existing documents should render as intended.
 There is some discussion of the choice points and differences [here](http://jgm.github.io/CommonMark/spec.html#motivation).
-    I think that the spec's proposal does better than any existing implementation in rendering lists the way a human writer or reader would intuitively understand them.
-(I could give numerous examples of perfectly natural looking lists that nearly every existing implementation flubs up.)
+    We think that the spec's proposal does better than any existing implementation in rendering lists the way a human writer or reader would intuitively understand them.
+(We could give numerous examples of perfectly natural looking lists that nearly every existing implementation flubs up.)